The Balancing Hormones Naturally blog is meant to break down the essentials of the endocrine system and how it functions.

 Cortisol |

-response Highest in the am and drops during the day Manages long-term stress |
+Energy production, blood sugar metabolism, anti-inflammatory and stress response Highest in the am and drops during the day Manages long-term stress |

 Too much estrogen or too little estrogen in relation to progesterone.
 We can measure this through a progesterone to estrogen ratio (Pg/E2 ratio).
 This can happen either because your estrogen is high due to foreign estrogen exposure and improper estrogen breakdown or because your progesterone levels are low.